-- Keep in mind that a meditation album that has worked well for a while may quit working for you.
+- Keep in mind that a meditation album that has worked well for a while may stop working for you.
 Albums that you’ve had great meditations to in the past can simply stop working.
-It’s important to not hold on to the hope that these albums will work for you again, and instead just find new music to meditate to.
+It’s important to not hold on to the hope that these albums will work again, and instead simply find new music to meditate to.

 - Also, don’t listen to your meditation music outside of your meditation.
 When you listen to meditation music in other situations it creates associations with whatever activity you are doing.
 For example, if you listen to your meditation music while commuting, you will think of your commute when you next meditate to that music.
 It just makes it a bit harder to keep your mind quiet.
 Most folks don’t like to listen to New Age music outside of meditation anyway, so it’s usually not much of an issue.

 - Meditating with headphones is recommended if your environment is noisy or if you want an extra bit of insulation from the outside world.